Tag: John Glen

 The below Parliamentary question was asked by John Glen on 2015-10-09.

-To ask the Secretary of State for Health, what plans he has to procure extended half-life blood clotting factor products for use in the NHS.
+To ask the Secretary of State for Health, if NHS England will develop a clinical commissioning policy on the use of extended half-life blood clotting factor products in people with haemophilia.

 George Freeman